 When you work for someone else, your employer pays half of your Social Security and Medicare taxes and you pay the other half.
 But when you're self-employed, you must pay all of these taxes yourself.
 This is called the self-employment tax.

-The amount you owe—15.3% as of the 2022 tax year—is based on the net amount of income you arrived at when you completed your Schedule C.
+The amount you owe—15.3%—is based on the net amount of income you arrived at when you completed your Schedule C.

 The IRS gives a little back, however.
 You can deduct half of your self-employment tax on Schedule 1, Part II of your tax return, reducing your overall taxable income.